 So, they nixed it.

-So, your other, if we’re honest more painful way, to work against resistance to change is to grind it down one day at a time.
+The other more painful option to take on resistance to change is to grind it down one day at a time.

-That particular store was relatively low spec compared to other stores we’ve worked on since.
-But the simplicity and decisions taken were what was necessary to get it up and running at the time.
-These were about removing internal barriers like profit margin hurdles, supply chain efficiency targets and website maintenance protocols, that once the store went live, mysteriously faded away.
+That particular store was basic compared to other stores we’ve worked on since.
+But the simplicity and decisions taken were necessary to get it up and running at the time.
+These were about removing internal barriers like profit margin hurdles, supply chain efficiency targets and website maintenance protocols.
+All of which, once the store went live, mysteriously faded away.

 Lesson 5 - Decision making by knowledge and not job title